zhousarah/azure-compute-docs/articles/virtual-machines/managed-disks-overview.md

 Azure managed disks are block-level storage volumes that are managed by Azure and used with Azure virtual machines (VMs).
 Managed disks are like physical disks in an on-premises server, but they're virtualized.
 With managed disks, all you have to do is specify the disk size, specify the disk type, and provision the disk.
 After you provision the disk, Azure handles the rest.

 The available types of disks are ultra disks, premium solid-state drives (SSD), standard SSDs, and standard hard disk drives (HDDs).
-For information about each individual disk type, see [Azure managed disk types](disks-types.md).
+For information about each disk type, see [Azure managed disk types](disks-types.md).

 Alternatively, you could use Azure Elastic SAN as your VM's storage.
 Elastic SAN allows you to consolidate the storage for all your workloads into a single storage back end.
 It can be more cost effective if you have many large-scale, I/O-intensive workloads and top-tier databases.
 To learn more, see [What is Azure Elastic SAN?](/azure/storage/elastic-san/elastic-san-introduction)

 ## Benefits of managed disks

-Let's go over some of the benefits that you gain by using managed disks.
+Let's explore some of the benefits that you gain by using managed disks.

 ### High durability and availability

 Managed disks are designed for 99.999% availability.
-Managed disks achieve this availability by providing you with three replicas of your data.
+Managed disks achieve this availability by providing three replicas of your data.
 If one or even two replicas experience problems, the remaining replicas help ensure persistence of your data and high tolerance against failures.

-This architecture has helped Azure consistently deliver high durability for infrastructure as a service (IaaS) disks, with an 0% annualized failure rate.
+This architecture has helped Azure consistently deliver high durability for infrastructure as a service (IaaS) disks, with a 0% annualized failure rate.
 Locally redundant storage (LRS) disks provide at least 99.999999999% (11 9's) of durability over a year.
 Zone-redundant storage (ZRS) disks provide at least 99.9999999999% (12 9's) of durability over a year.

 ### Simple and scalable VM deployment